gcherubin/one-portfolio/README.md

 one-portfolio
 ===

-This is a One Page Wordpress Theme based on `_s` starter theme by Automattic.
+This is a One Page Portfolio Wordpress Theme based on `_s` starter theme by Automattic.